-In times past, when rebuilding the 01M or 01P you just ordered a new valve body from Volkswagen for about $700, because there were no methods to test, nor were there techniques or parts available to repair or rebuild them.
+In times past, when rebuilding the 01M or 01P you just ordered a new, very expensive, valve body from Volkswagen because there were no methods to test, nor were there techniques or parts available to repair or rebuild them.
+Most 01m VB part numbers are discontinued and cant be purchased from VW now.
 Fortunately, now I’m equipped to vacuum test for wear and to repair these by boring oversize, and installing new valves.
 I’ve been recording my findings, to find patterns of wear and have identified several common problems where this repair can be a good fix.

 Here’s a video of a TDI Beetle with the TCC surging.
 Most people would think this was “shifting back and forth”, but it’s not really correct to say shifting with regard to the TCC.
 Pay attention to the movement of the tachometer and the tone of the motor and you will notice it surging in and out.

 VCDS’s graphing feature shows the surging very well.

 Ribbon strips have a lot of trouble breaking as you take them apart, so be careful handling them, or you’ll get a solenoid code as your reward.
 I sell a aluminum 3373 tool that helps prevent the harness from breaking.
 It’s $17 shipped.
 It’s a good idea to get one of these because it’s cheaper than a harness. click here to purchase tool ——> 01m shopping page